Paramilitary punishment attacks in Northern Ireland: Origins

 In the late 1960s, armed loyalists attacked Catholic communities in response to the Northern Ireland civil rights movement.
 To protect themselves, nationalists set up Citizen Defence Committees (not connected to violent republican groups) which built and manned barricades and patrolled the neighbourhood.
 The barricades prevented the RUC from entering and created "no-go zones", which lasted for the first ten years of the conflict.
 In nationalist neighbourhoods of Derry such as the Bogside, Brandywell, and Creggan, these committees worked to control petty crime by delivering stern lectures to the accused.
 In the 1970s, the Free Derry Police also operated independent of paramilitary groups.
 "People's courts" which mostly imposed sentences of community service based on a restorative justice approach operated in the early years of the conflict, but shut down due to police intimidation and because they did not have the purported "authority" of "punishment" imposed by paramilitaries.
 In nationalist Belfast, the Catholic Ex-Servicemen's Association initially played a role in keeping order.
-At the same time, Protestant neighbourhoods began to organize defence groups in response to retaliatory raids.
+At the same time, Protestant neighbourhoods began to organise defence groups in response to retaliatory raids.
 Such groups formed the basis of the UDA.

 The Catholic civil initiatives proved short-lived as they were quickly overtaken by the IRA, a minor player in 1969.
 Serious sectarian violence and police brutality led Catholics to view the IRA, despite its flaws, as the "guarantor of their safety".
 At the same time, there was a spike in crime: from two murders and three or four armed robberies each year in the 1960s to 200 murders and 600 armed robberies annually during the next decade.
 Petty criminals were often offered immunity by law enforcement in exchange for informing on paramilitaries.
 Many rural areas had a system of dual control between the IRA and the authorities.
 As the 1970s progressed, the IRA took an increasing and harsher role in punishing alleged offenders within their community, no longer negotiating with accused offenders and their families.
 Kneecappings were a weekly occurrence in West Belfast by 1975.
 During the 1975 truce, "Provo Police Stations" were set up by Sinn Féin, the political wing of the IRA.
 These centres shifted the responsibility of informal justice from the IRA to Sinn Féin.
 Once a crime had been reported to Sinn Féin, the party would assign its Civil Administration Officers to investigate.
-Suspects often were given the opportunity to defend themselves before the organization made a decision on their guilt or innocence.
+Suspects often were given the opportunity to defend themselves before the organisation made a decision on their guilt or innocence.
 Sinn Féin could issue a warning or pass the information to the IRA for punishment.